 - See also:

-Vienna is a promising option, of course, given its size, airport and transport connections, experience with big events (including previous Eurovision Song Contests), and hotel capacities.
-But other candidates can put forward a strong case, too.
+Vienna is a top choice, of course, given its hotel capacities, airport and transport connections, experience with big events (including previous Eurovision Song Contests), size, and tourist attractions.

 Vienna and Eurovision